- 7 Best Dog Bed Ideas For Great Dane (DIY Options) - July 16, 2022

 Wiggly tails.
 Snuggly fur.
 Sweet eyes.
-Who doesn't love to cuddle and play with a cute puppy?
-If you're a dog lover, you've probably never met a puppy you didn't want to take home and keep forever.
+Who doesn’t love to cuddle and play with a cute puppy?
+If you’re a dog lover, you’ve probably never met a puppy you didn’t want to take home and keep forever.
 But when is the best time to add a puppy to your family?
 Or the worst time?
 Is there even a right or wrong time to become a puppy parent?
+Is it okay to be a puppy parent with a baby in your home?

 Deciding to add a puppy to your family merits some serious soul-searching.
 One in four puppies ends up looking for a new home before he is one year old, so it’s important to avoid making an impulsive, emotional decision that could be harmful to you and the puppy.
 When you find yourself considering the addition of a cute little canine companion to your household, consider your marital status and family situation, living arrangements, and responsibilities and obligations, as well as the season.
 All of these factors play an important role in whether or not now is the best time for you to get a puppy.